Reward Biased Maximum Likelihood Estimation for Reinforcement Learning: Introduction

 Lai and Robbins also proposed an ``Upper Confidence Bound" (UCB) policy which plays the bandit whose upper confidence bound is highest, and showed that it attains the optimal order of regret.
 The UCB policy also employs the OFU principle by trying arms with larger potential rewards, but in a different way from RBMLE.
 It has been extended to a wide variety of learning problems:~\citep{brafman_02,auer_02,auer_09,bartlett_12,singh2020learning}.

 While the original work analyzed its long-term average optimality, the finite-time regret analysis of RBMLE based algorithms in various settings is an overdue topic of topical interest.
 An initial step in this direction was taken in \citep{liu_20} by analyzing RBMLE for the special case of stochastic multi-armed bandits.
 The index policy for Bernoulli bandits suggested in \citep{becker_81} was generalized to the exponential family of bandits.
 They analyzed RBMLE's performance for the exponential family of multi-armed bandits (MABs) and showed that the regret scales as $O(\log T)$.
 Moreover, numerical experiments in \citep{liu_20} clearly exhibited that RBMLE outperforms the UCB in terms of empirical regret, and in fact RBMLE is competitive or slightly better than current state-of-art contenders.
 Moreover, RBMLE does so with low computational cost in view of its simple indices.
 Recently~\citep{hung_20} have proposed an extension of RBMLE for linear contextual bandits which achieves an $O(\sqrt{T}\log T)$ regret, better than the existing state of the art policies like LinTS~\citep{agrawa_13} and GPUCB~\citep{srinivas_09}.
 They also show that RBMLE has a competitive regret performance in simulations, and is computationally efficient in comparison with current state-of the art policies such as in~\citep{agrawa_13},~\citep{srinivas_09}.

-Another recent effort \citep{abbasi2011regret}, motivated by the RBMLE approach of \citep{campi_98,bittanti2006adaptive}, addressed the performance of regret for linear quadratic Gaussian (LQG) systems, and established a regret of $O^*(\sqrt{T})$.
+Another recent effort \citep{abbasi2011regret}, motivated by the RBMLE approach of \citep{campi_98,bittanti2006adaptive}, addressed the performance of regret for linear quadratic Gaussian (LQG) systems, and established a regret of $\tilde{O}(\sqrt{T})$\footnote{$\tilde{O}$ hides factors that are logarithmic in $T$.}.